Which Decking Substructure do I use?

 There are more than a dozen manufacturers of these adjustable plastic pedestals.
-They are intended for roof top installations and usually account for slope correction and best of all they are adjustable.
-An efficient time saver when decking over a low level decking as they negate the need for beams, the joist frame simply sits on them and they adjust to obtain a platform either level or to a fall.
+They are intended for rooftop installations and usually account for slope correction and best of all they are adjustable.
+An efficient time saver when decking over a low-level decking as they negate the need for beams, the joist frame simply sits on them and they adjust to obtain a platform either level or to a fall.

 They all have to be placed over a solid substrate, like a roof or a solid platform terrace.

-the consideration when using pedestals isn’t s much the span of the joists, it’s the point loading on the terrace or roof, hence they are normally spaced at 500mm along the joist length and amount to approx 7 per sq. m assuming 400 joist centre.
+The consideration when using pedestals isn’t s much the span of the joists, it’s the point loading on the terrace or roof, hence they are normally spaced at 500mm along the joist length and amount to approx 7 per sq. m assuming 400 joist centre.